Last Updated: January 6, 2025

 During the Forward Pass, Early Start and Early Finish are calculated.

 • Let’s say the first task (A) starts at zero.
-The Early Finish for task (A) is (Early Start + Duration = 3).
+The Early Finish for the task (A) is (Early Start + Duration = 3).

-• Task (B) Early Start is 3 if it starts right after (A).
-(Early Start + Duration = 5).
+• Task (B) starts right after (A), its Early Start is 3 (Early Start + Duration = 5).

-Figure 7.24 Backward Pass calcuation in the CPM.
+Figure 7.26 Backward Pass calcuation in the CPM.

 Graphic 7